Profile of Andy Griffiths

-I am currently undertaking a PhD studentship in the school of Biological Sciences.
+I am currently undertaking a PhD studentship in the School of Natural Sciences.
 My research interests are in forest pathology and microbial ecology.

 Prior to starting my PhD project, I completed a BSc (Hons) in Biology at the University of Worcester followed by an MSc in Microbiology and Infection at the University of Birmingham.
 My research project during the MSc focused on epigenetic regulation of bacterial gene expression.
 Upon completing the MSc, I gained two years of research experience at Forest Research in the Acute Oak Decline (AOD) group, researching the roles of bacteria and fungi in the complex poly-microbial AOD syndrome.

 - BSc (Hons) Biology, University of Worcester